chuanqisun/htmaa-2025/src/posts/week-10/index.md

 **First Iteration: PLA Mother Mold**

-I slightly modified the CNC model to be the mother mold, sliced it with PrusaSlicer and printed it in PLA.
+I slightly modified the CNC model to be the mother mold, sliced it with PrusaSlicer, and printed it in PLA.

 ![v1 mold](./media/v1-mold.webp)
 **Modeling the mold**